 SETTLEMENT HEARING DATE AND TRIAL

-Settlement prior to hearing date:
+Settlement before hearing date:

 Settlement before your hearing date is encouraged by the court.
 If a settlement is made before the defendant is served with the claim, you are not entitled to your court costs.
 If settlement is made after the defendant is served, you are entitled to add your court costs.
-If the claim is paid, you must notify the court in writing that you want to dismiss the case and PLEASE INCLUDE YOUR CASE NUMBER.=
+If the claim is paid, you must notify the court in writing that you want to dismiss the case and PLEASE INCLUDE YOUR CASE NUMBER.

 Plan to arrive at the Court early to check in.
 You must bring all paperwork and evidence to prove your claim, such as bills of sale, receipts, guarantees, accident reports, leases, promissory notes, repair estimates, photos, etc. A copy must be provided for the defendant and a copy for the court file.
 NO ADJOURNMENT WILL BE GRANTED TO PERMIT YOU TO BRING THIS AT A LATER DATE.

 One of several things may occur on the hearing date:

 If both parties appear, the judge may recommend that the parties go to mediation and the case may be adjourned until mediation is complete.

 The plaintiff does not appear and the defendant does appear, the case may be dismissed.

 The defendant may appear, refuse to proceed in the Small Claims Division or request that the case be transferred to the General Civil Division, this is the defendant’s legal right.
 They must then file an answer to the claim in writing within 14 days of the transfer and a new pre-trial date will be set.

 The defendant may appear, and admit liability for your claim.
 A consent judgment will then be entered.